websanco/liferay-learn/readme/REST_API_PROJECT_GUIDELINES.md

 ## Developing Java Clients

 You must call the REST API using Java too.
+Each resource (e.g., DocumentFolder, Document BlogPosting, etc.) has a resource class--it ends in `Resource`.
+For example, `DocumentFolder`'s resource class is `DocumentFolderResource`.
+The resource class provides the REST API Java methods.
+Calling the API in Java requires understanding how to initialize the resource, how to invoke the resource methods, and how to use the returned value (if any).
+Start with learning how to initialize the resource.

-### Researching Resource Examples
+### Initializing a Resource

-The test case classes in <https://github.com/liferay/liferay-portal/blob/master/modules/apps/headless/headless-delivery/headless-delivery-test/src/testIntegration/java/com/liferay/headless/delivery/resource/v1_0/test/> are a good place to start learning a resource's Java interface.
+The test case classes in <https://github.com/liferay/liferay-portal/blob/master/modules/apps/headless/headless-delivery/headless-delivery-test/src/testIntegration/java/com/liferay/headless/delivery/resource/v1_0/test/> demonstrate initializing resources and using them.

-#### Initializing a Resource

 A test case's `setup` method initializes the resource.
 For example, the [BaseDocumentFolderResourceTestCase#setup](https://github.com/liferay/liferay-portal/blob/master/modules/apps/headless/headless-delivery/headless-delivery-test/src/testIntegration/java/com/liferay/headless/delivery/resource/v1_0/test/BaseDocumentFolderResourceTestCase.java) method creates a builder and then uses the builder to create a resource instance.